jamesmoss/toml/readme.md

 Use [Composer](http://getcomposer.org/) to install the Toml package.
 Package details [can be found on Packagist.org](https://packagist.org/packages/jamesmoss/toml).

+Add the following to your `composer.json` and run `composer update`.

+    "require": {
+    	//...
+        "jamesmoss/toml": "*"
+    }

 You can use this lib without composer but you'll need to provide your own PSR-0 compatible autoloader.
-Really you should just use Composer.
+Really, you should just use Composer.

 ## Use

 `Toml\Parser` has two static methods `fromString` and `fromFile`, which are self explanatory.
 Both return an associative array.
-If your TOML doc can't be parsed an `Exception` will be thrown.
+If your TOML doc can't be parsed an `Exception` will be thrown with a useful error message.

     use Toml\Parser;

     // Load directly from a string
     $toml = Parser::fromString('name = "James Moss"');

+    var_dump($toml['name']); // outputs 'James Moss'.

     // Load from a file instead
     $toml = Parser::fromFile(__DIR__ . '/config.toml');

 ## Running tests

 There is 100% test coverage at the moment.
-If you'd like to run the tests youself, use the following:
+If you'd like to run the tests yourself, use the following:

     $ composer update
-    $ phpunit .
+    $ phpunit

 ## Contributing

-Fork this repo, create a new branch and submit a pull request.
+The TOML spec is changing often as it's in its infancy; if you spot something I've missed fork this repo, create a new branch and submit a pull request.
 Make sure any features you add are covered by unit tests.

 ## Todo